fishjam-dev/fishjam-docs/docs/getting_started/room.md

 * `peerlessPurgeTimeout` (integer 1.., default: null) - Duration (in seconds) after which the room will be removed if no peers are connected.
 If set to null (default), this feature is disabled.

+* `peerDisconnectedTimeout` (integer 1.., default: null) - Duration (in seconds) after which the peer will be removed if it is disconnected.
+If set to null (default), this feature is disabled.